jaredj/skel2/README.md

 > Copy [`codex.env.example`](codex.env.example) and fill it with your values before uploading them to the Codex environment.
 Keep the populated file out of version control.

 > ⚠️ There is no single secret store that feeds GitHub Actions, Codespaces, and Codex simultaneously.
 Add the same values to **GitHub repository secrets** (for CI and deploys), **Codespaces secrets** (for interactive development), and the **Codex environment** so every surface has the credentials it needs.

+#### 1. Add GitHub repository secrets (CI + deploys)

+1. Open your repository on GitHub and click **Settings → Secrets and variables → Actions**.
+2. Click **New repository secret** for each key in the table above.
+3. Paste the name (e.g., `CLOUDFLARE_API_TOKEN`) and the corresponding value, then press **Add secret**.
+4. Repeat until every required secret exists—GitHub Actions pulls from this list for both the integration tests and the deploy workflow.

+#### 2. Add GitHub Codespaces secrets (developer shells)

+1. Still in the repository, go to **Settings → Codespaces**.
+2. Under **Codespaces secrets**, choose **New secret**.
+3. Reuse the same names and values from the table so every Codespace—yours and Codex’s—has access when running `pnpm run dev`, migrations, or preview commands.
+4. Optionally set **Access** to this repository only to avoid leaking credentials across other projects.

+#### 3. Upload the Codex environment file (automation agent)

+1. Download [`codex.env.example`](codex.env.example) locally, duplicate it to `codex.env`, and fill in the values.
+2. In the Codex console, open your workspace → **Environment** → **Upload file**, then provide the populated `codex.env`.
+3. Redeploy the Codex workflow so the new secrets are available for test and deploy tasks.

 ### GitHub Actions guardrails